ls1intum/Artemis/docs/user/exams/instructors_guide.rst

 1.4 Add Exercises
 ^^^^^^^^^^^^^^^^^
 - Exercise groups can contain multiple exercises.
-For every :ref:`student exam <student_exams>`, Artemis will randomly pick one exercise per :ref:`exercise group <exercise_groups>`.
+For every :ref:`student exam <student_exams>`, Artemis will randomly select one exercise per :ref:`exercise group <exercise_groups>`.

     .. note::
         If you want all student to have the same exam, define only one exercise per :ref:`exercise group <exercise_groups>`.